-- 25) Teams may use 11 players on defense. - 26) Teams may "borrow" a maximum of 3 players during the regular season and a maximum of 3 "C" players during the tournament/playoffs.
+- 24) Teams may use 11 players on defense. - 25) Teams may "borrow" a maximum of 3 players during the regular season and a maximum of 3 "C" players during the tournament/playoffs.
 When a team is borrowing players, the total number of players may not exceed 11.
-Additional stipulations are listed below. - Teams must have 7 players present (excluding "borrowed' players) to avoid forfeit. - 10 minute grace period is in effect for the first game of the night only.
-Teams must have 7 players (excluding "borrowed" players) present by the end of the grace period to avoid forfeit. - A team may borrow an "A" player if they are missing an "A" player. - A team may borrow a "B" player if they are missing a "B" player or an "A" player. - If a team needs more than one "borrowed" player, the 2nd and 3rd "borrowed" players must be "C" players. - When borrowing players during the tournament, only "C" players can be used as subs/borrowed players. - If starting with 8 or 9 players, an out is not called for the 9th/10th positions in the batting order - The 9th, 10th and 11th players may be added at any time. - A team that wins the game by forfeit may use the field.
-If a practice game is played, the umpires will not umpire the game. - "Borrowed" players must bat in the last position(s) of the batting order. - "Borrowed" players may play any position on the field. - "Borrowed" players are not permitted to be courtesy runners. - "Borrowed" players must come from one of the teams not involved in the game. - Uniform rules will not be enforced for the "borrowed" players.
+Additional stipulations are listed below. - Teams must have 7 players present (excluding "borrowed' players) to avoid forfeit. - A 10 minute grace period is in effect for the first game of the night only.
+Teams must have 7 players (excluding "borrowed" players) present by the end of the grace period to avoid forfeit. - A team may borrow an "A" player if they are missing an "A" player. - A team may borrow a "B" player if they are missing a "B" player or an "A" player. - If a team needs more than one "borrowed" player, the 2nd and 3rd "borrowed" players must be "C" players. - If starting with 8 or 9 players, an out is not called for the 9th/10th positions in the batting order. - The 9th, 10th and 11th players may be added at any time. - A team that wins the game by forfeit may use the field.
+If a practice game is played, the umpires will not umpire the game. - "Borrowed" players must bat in the last position(s) of the batting order. - "Borrowed" players may play any position on the field. - "Borrowed" players must come from one of the teams not involved in the game. - Uniform rules will not be enforced for the "borrowed" players.